The hunt is on for the best student and graduate business ideas!

 How do you envision the Tata Varsity Pitch working if you are unable to host physical events?

 In light of the current situation, we are following government guidelines in regard to COVID-19 and potential implications relating to hosting a physical event.
-If we are unable to host physical events, we will make provisions for all events of the competition to be hosted virtually.
+If we are unable to host physical events, we will make provisions for Grand Final event of the competition to be hosted virtually.

 Terms and Conditions